MatthewBlam/VectorMagic/README.md

 # VectorMagic
-A small app for batch converting bitmap images to vector using AI
+A small app with a nice UI for batch converting bitmap images to vector using AI